 How much does an amethyst ring cost?

 What is so appealing about the amethyst is that you would not have to pay more per carat.
 This will free up your budget, so let loose your imagination.
 That is why unlike with most other colored gems, the cost and worth of an amethyst ring depend more on the setting, design, and metal type.
 Hence, a single amethyst in silver can be as low as $50 or $100.
 An amethyst in platinum or gold, with or without diamond accent stones, might cost you anywhere from $400 to $2,000.
 Meanwhile, customizable rings are approximately $300 to $3,000.
+This variety also makes it a great birthday gift for someone special.

 The more complex your setting, the more you’ll have to spend.
 That’s why you should ensure you do your research to identify what you and your partner want before you ever step inside a shop.